OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 })();
 ```

+### Fetch data from GitHub

-Notice that the `change` event for the GitHub username field is set to load the user's gists.
-We need to implement the [GitHub Gists API](https://developer.github.com/v3/gists/).
-We'll put this into a separate file to make it easier to reuse.
+The **dialog.js** file you just created specifies that the add-in should load gists when the `change` event fires for the GitHub username field.
+To do so, you'll need to use the [GitHub Gists API](https://developer.github.com/v3/gists/) to retrieve data from GitHub.

+#### gist-api.js

-Create a folder in the root of the project named `helpers`.
-In this folder create a file named **gist-api.js** and add the following code.
+Create a new folder in the root folder of the project named **helpers**.
+Then create a file in the **helpers** folder named **gist-api.js**, and add the following code to retrieve the user's gists from GitHub and assemble the list of gists.

 ```js
 function getUserGists(user, callback) {